-A general query, "Hispanic cultural values are understood by higher education," and the two-part question regarding the availability of information, "Actionable information is available about challenges Hispanics face in higher education" and "is available comparing Hispanic culture to higher education culture" appear on the FSA survey.
-Statistically significant differences were found based on ethnicity.
-Hispanics were more likely to disagree, with small effect sizes, with all three statements.
-The thirteen-part question noted above included a group of 10 values present in Mexican-American culture, one general understanding, and one commonly held assumption.
-These were intended to assess understanding of Hispanic culture among the employees of the HSIs.
-The general understanding was that diversity exists within the broad category Hispanic culture.
-This diversity exists based on national or regional background (Castillo, Conoley & Brossart, 2004), regionalism (Aoki, 2010), and variability across time, generations, and even the contexts in which the values are enacted (Arbona, Flores & Novy, 1995; Niemann, Romero & Arbona, 2000).
+The thirteen-part question noted above included the Hispanic cultural values are understood by higher education" prompt (Table 2), a group of 10 values present in Mexican-American culture, one general understanding, and one commonly held assumption.
+Twelve of these queries were intended to assess understanding of Hispanic culture among the employees of the HSIs.
+A statement briefly describing each of these queries appears in Table 3.
+The general understanding in the set of prompts was that diversity exists within the broad category Hispanic culture.
+This diversity exists in commitments and practice based on national or regional background (Castillo, Conoley & Brossart, 2004), regionalism (Aoki, 2010), and variability across time, generations, and even the contexts in which the values are enacted (Arbona, Flores & Novy, 1995; Niemann, Romero & Arbona, 2000).
 The assumption included was that Hispanic culture shares a common set of beliefs.

 A focus on patterns specific to Mexican-Americans was pursued based on the region of the United States in which the survey was conducted.
 The seven-state region was, starting in the west and moving east, New Mexico, Colorado, Kansas, Oklahoma, Texas, Louisiana, and Arkansas.
 Much of this region of the country was, at one time, part of Mexico (Ionita, n.d.).
-As this is the case, the predominant form of Hispanic culture across the region is Mexican-American although there are also representatives of other groups, Cubans, Puerto Ricans, Hondurans, etc., in the region, most noticeably in the urban areas like Albuquerque, Dallas, Denver, Houston, Kansas City, and Oklahoma City.
+As this is the case, the predominant form of Hispanic culture across the region is Mexican-American although there are also representatives of other groups, Cubans, Puerto Ricans, Hondurans, etc., in the region, most noticeably in the urban areas like Albuquerque, Denver, Dallas, Houston, Kansas City, and Oklahoma City.

 All the topics addressed in the thirteen-part question were derived from themes that arose in the qualitative portion of the investigation.
 They were verified as worthy of inclusion with sources in the literature and through interaction with Hispanic/Latino employees of West Texas A&M University.
+Brief statements describing the elements of Mexican-American culture, the understanding that diversity exists in the broad category Hispanic culture, and the one commonly held assumption included in the survey follow in Table 3.
+To the right of each are two or more sources from the literature that discuss the cultural construct or general concept.